 - Souter Johnnie’s Cottage – This is the 18th century cottage of John Davidson and his family.
 Davidson was a shoemaker and is believed to be the inspiration for Souter Johnnie in Robert Burn’s “Tam o’ Shanter”, who was described as Shanter’s “ancient, trusty, drouthy crony” .
 The cottage has a few artifacts related to Davidson and shoemaking, and outside in the outbuilding are life-sized sculptures of Tam, Souter Johnnie and Nance Tunnock.
 The cottage has a rotating collection of local art and crafts, much of it for sale.

 - Wellwood Burns Centre and Museum – A small Robert Burns museum in Irvine that holds a number of Burns related artifacts, including Kilmarnock Editions of his writings.
 It is also the meeting place for the Irvine Burns Club, the oldest continuously meeting Burns Club in the world (since 1826).
 Open limited days each week, but will also open for pre-booked appointments.

-Other attractions in the area you may want to explore include Culzean Castle & Country Park (castle interior not open in January, but grounds are open), Ayr Racecourse, the Ayrshire Coastal Path (hiking path), and local golf courses (including several Championship courses).
+Other attractions in the area you may want to explore include Culzean Castle & Country Park (castle grounds open in January), Ayr Racecourse, the Ayrshire Coastal Path (hiking path), Dean Castle (park & grounds open year round), Scottish Maritime Museum in Irvine, Dick Institute (includes a museum and gallery) and local golf courses (including several Championship courses).